 Crossing a Crevasse Above Camp 1

-From the title of your book, Ascent Into Hell, it sounds like the experience higher up on the mountain was fraught with extreme challenges.
+From the title of your book, Ascent in Hell, it sounds like the experience higher up on the mountain was fraught with extreme challenges.
 Tell us about your experience high up on the mountain and the summit attempt?

 Well, the higher up you go, the more dangerous the environment.
 The air has scarcely enough oxygen to allow us to think straight.
 Our digestive systems are shutting down.
 We’re losing weight fast.
 Team members are getting ill around us and dropping out.
 One of the lad’s mental capacity fails him (not uncommon in thin air) and he’s forced off the team for his own safety.
 We run low on provisions.
 We come across the body of a climber who’d died the previous day.